RadekVlcek/notes/README.md

 # Notes. (testing version)

-Simple React.js app letting you write down, edit and delete notes.
+Simple React.js app letting you write down, edit, categorize and delete notes.

 It also has a little settings section.